sidbav/689-discussions/content/blog/discussion-2.1/index.md

 - As mentioned in previous presentations, attackers are constantly creating new malware files, therefore, it it important that ML Models utilized for in an AV pipeline are being updated to reflect these changes.
 However, what was not previously mentioned was the feature extractors must also be updated to reflect this drift, pipelines must use drift detectors to cover to signal updates are needed for both models and feature extractors
   - Updating both has been shown to improve performance.

-- In a first presentation, it was also mentioned that malware detection must be robust.
+- In the first seminar, it was also mentioned that malware detection must be robust.
 One step in ensuring that our malware detection is robust is ensuring the our feature vectors (hence our feature extractors) are robust.
 If our features are not robust, they can easily be exploited by attackers.s

 # Discussion
 - Cybersecurity is unlike other applications of machine learning because when a file is generated is very important.
 When splitting training and testing data, one *should* split the data based on the time a file was created.
 Files generated before Date X should be in the training data, and files created on or after Date X belong to the test Data.
 The AI models must be trained to classify/detect files that are generated in the future, and due to concept drift and evolution, it is very important temporal information of files are taken into account.